nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 Why are there some many sites with missing genotypes?

 The mean depth per sample is around 1-2X, therefore genotypes cannot be assigned with very high confidence.
+Sites where all genotypes are missing are skipped in the output file.

 Setting this threshold depends on the mean sequencing depth of your data, as well as your application.
 For some analyses you need to work only with high quality genotypes (e.g. measure of proportion of shared SNPs for gene flow estimate), while for others you can be more relaxed (e.g. estimate of overall nucleotide diversity).